-There will be annual reviews of student progress by the clinical faculty.
-PsyD students will prepare an annual review of program progress for faculty (due at the end of the academic year).
-Students will be given written feedback from the committee regarding their progress annually.
-In addition to the review process described below, students will meet regularly with their academic advisor, at which time the advisor will offer feedback to the student on his/her progress through the PsyD program.
-Faculty will review student progress as described below:
+There will be annual reviews of PsyD student progress by the PsyD Program Committee.
+PsyD students will prepare an annual update to their Curriculum Vitae, to be submitted to the Director of Clinical Training by August 1st each year.
+In addition to the review process described below, students will meet once per year (at minimum) with their academic advisor, at which time the advisor will offer feedback to the student on the student's progress through the PsyD program.
+The PsyD Program Committee completes the Annual Student Performance Review at the end of the first year and every year until the student earns the doctoral degree.
+Students receive written feedback regarding each performance review.